-Causes of Mental Illness and Possible Solutions
+Causes of Mental Illness and Possible Treatments

 Many of the reported cases of mental illness are caused by a combination of factors.
-These factors include; economic, psychological, marital and health.
+These factors include; economic, psychological, marital, and health.
 Mental illnesses are connected with abnormal functioning of nerve cell circuits.
 Nerve cells within these brain circuits communicate through neurons.

 Children are born with empty cognitive slates.
 That is why they always asking questions and are very curious.
 However, the family, the first socializing agent of children, paints pictures and imprints codes of conduct that children grow with.